razor-network/docs/docs/FAQ.md

 ## What kind of data is supported by Razor Network?
 Razor Network can retrieve any data which is publicly accessible on the internet.

-## What is a Schell?
+## What is a RAZOR?
-Schell is the native ERC20 utility token used in Razor Network for staking purposes.
-It has the abbreviation SCH and symbol ʂ.
+RAZOR is the native ERC20 utility token used in Razor Network for staking purposes.
+It has the abbreviation RZR and symbol ʂ.

 ## Who can run a node?
 Razor Network is permissionless and decentralized.
-Anyone can run a node in the network provided they have enough Schells.
+Anyone can run a node in the network provided they have enough RAZORs.

 ## I have more questions
 For a detailed introduction, please check  [What is Razor Network?](explainer.md)